 Call our Trouble Line toll free at 1-855-304-1212 and request a voltage check.

 A site survey is a visual check of your facility's electrical system to ensure that it is not the source of the power quality problem.
 The Electric Power Research Institute (EPRI) states that approximately 80 percent of all power quality problems may result from inadequate wiring or grounding within a customer's facility.
 Due to this high rate, wiring and grounding checks should be the first area of investigation when performing a site survey.
-A brief tutorial of wiring and grounding can be found in the Appendix.

 The objectives of a site survey are: